bryanlc1/sonary/README.md

 # Sonary React app

 This project retrieves data from Musixmatch API.<br>
-This is a team project made with Pablo Apausa and Daniela Fermin
+This is a team project made with @Pablo apusa and Daniela Fermin
 ## You can find in the app web

 <ul>